-GMA anchor Robin Roberts’s lessons in storytelling, leadership, and purpose
+‘GMA’ anchor Robin Roberts’s lessons in storytelling, leadership, and purpose

 State your purpose

-Throughout her career, as well as her health challenges having survived breast cancer in 2008 only to fight back the bone marrow disease myelodysplastic syndrome four years later, Roberts says her purpose has crystalized into being a messenger.
+Throughout her career, as well as her health challenges (Roberts survived breast cancer in 2008, only to have to fight back the bone marrow disease, myelodysplastic syndrome, four years later), Roberts says her purpose has crystalized into being a messenger.

 “Not to borrow from Michelle Obama, but I’m always becoming.
 People say you only live once.
 I say, no, you only die once—you live every day,” Roberts said.
 “There are people who have been drawn to my resilience going through the health concerns and other things that I’ve shared with people.
-And I want to say I’m just this big mirror.
+And I want to say, I’m just this big mirror.
 All the things that you say about me, I’m a reflection.
 You have it within yourself.”

 And to those still struggling to find their purpose?

-“God’s delays are not as denials,” Roberts replied.
+“God’s delays are not denials,” Roberts replied.
 “What I would ask you to do is to turn around and look at all those mountains you’ve already scaled.
 Why do you think this new mountain in front of you, you can’t scale it?
 Remember what you’ve already done.
-If you’re struggling and feel like you’re trying to figure out your purpose or this, that, and the other, sometimes you just gotta be still.
+If you’re struggling and feel like you’re trying to figure out your purpose, or this, that, and the other, sometimes you just gotta be still.
 You gotta be still and know and trust.
 And when fear knocks, and it does all the time, let faith answer the door.”